gvwilson/sensibleadventures/nardica/nardica.md

 or replacing the tired little boat's frayed dredging nets.

 "Girl!"
 Uncle Jack shouted again.
-"Get your lazy tail down here *now* or saints help me you won't sit for a *week*!"
+"Get your affing tail down here *now* or saints help me you won't sit for a *week*!"
 She heard a meaty *bang!* as he slapped the galley table with his good hand.

 With one last longing look at the machine shop,